agera-edc/DataSpaceConnector/CODEQUALITY.md

 The `rulesMinimumPriority` allows to set the minimum priority level of violations for failing the build.

+An own report is generated per each Gradle module.
+This is not practical as one has to navigate to the different modules to get to the findings, a central aggregated overview would come handy for visualization.
+There is a [Maven plugin](https://maven.apache.org/plugins/maven-pmd-plugin//aggregate-pmd-mojo.html) to aggregate PMD reports but unfortunately this does not seem to be the case for Gradle.

+A pragmatic setup would to use the Gradle setup only to enforce that no open PMD issues remain when running CI, while using IDE plugins to visualize and fix issues locally.

 ### Reported EDC issues

 Running PMD on EDC results in over 27000 violations at the time of writing with the predefined rulesets.
 Using the [pmd-rules.xml](./resources/pmd-rules.xml) ruleset we end up with 15000 violations.